The first integral cohomology of pure mapping class groups: Proofs of Theorems and

-\begin{proof} Linearity is implicit in the definition of \( \vp_v \); the fact that \( \Phi \) is a homomorphism then follows immediately from Lemma \ref{lem:well-defined}.
+\begin{proof} The fact that \( \Phi \) is a homomorphism follows immediately from the linearity implicit in the definition of \( \vp_v \) given in \eqref{eq:linear}.
 By property (4) of Proposition \ref{prop:homomorphism}, \( \ker \Phi = \ker \iota_* \); hence, \( \hat \Phi \) is a well-defined injective homomorphism. \end{proof}

 The remainder of this section is dedicated to proving that \( \hat \Phi \) is an isomorphism.
-To start, the combination of the definition of \( \vp_v \), Property (1) from Proposition \ref{prop:homomorphism}, and the proof of \cite[Theorem 4]{PatelAlgebraic} yield the following:
+To start, we have the following observation whose proof we only sketch as it largely follows from the proof of \cite[Theorem 4]{PatelAlgebraic}.

 \begin{Thm} Let \( S \) be any surface.
 If \( f \in \pmap S \), then \( \vp_v(f) = 0 \) for all \( v \in H_1^{sep}(S, \bz) \) if and only if \( f \in \clpmap S \). \end{Thm}